garenas3/csci1620-project2/README.md

    the [token request page](https://www.ncdc.noaa.gov/cdo-web/token).
 2. Supply the API key sent to your email in the header when making all requests.

-For this application, store the NCDC API key ina file named ncdc.txt in the same directory as this README.
+For this application, store the NCDC API key in a file named ncdc.txt in the same directory as this README.